 This nutritious greens powder is NSF certified for sport and includes 75 absorbable ingredients and is free of gluten, sugar, dairy, eggs, and nuts.
 It is compatible with vegan, keto, and paleo diets.

-- People who like greens powders for the digestive benefits (probiotic bacteria and digestive enzymes).
+- People who like greens powders for the digestive benefits (probiotics and enzymes) will like this formula.

 [Related: The Best Types Of Supplements For Performance, Weight Loss, And Health]

 Max out the benefits of potentially increased endurance for your toughest workouts with this blend that contains ashwagandha and mushrooms.

 Ashwagandha is known for its ability to decrease stress and anxiety and help boost restful sleep, but when paired with the right ingredients, like caffeine, it can help leave you feeling both low-stress and alert.
 With the synergy of ashwagandha, green tea extract, mushrooms, Rhodiola, and methyl b-12, Onnit Tech Shroom Support is a great option for pre-workout focus and stamina (5).
 This is a proprietary blend that includes ashwagandha, so the exact amount in this formula isn’t known.
 The ashwagandha is one of four ingredients in the blend that equals 930 mg in total.